godotengine/godot-docs/classes/class_editorinspectorplugin.rst

 - :ref:`bool<class_bool>` **can_handle** **(** :ref:`Object<class_Object>` object **)** virtual

-Return true if this object can be handled by this plugin.
+Returns true if this object can be handled by this plugin.

 .. _class_EditorInspectorPlugin_method_parse_begin: